Bodera/LearnPath_Mathematics/statistics/solved-list3.md

 #### Procedures for the solution of question No. 2

-__1º step__ - Sort the data in ascending order
+__1º step__ - Sort the data in ascending order.

 ```
 LA:   18.3  20.2  20.9  23.0  26.1  28.2  31.6  35.9
 LBC:  18.2  20.8	20.9  21.1  24.2  25.1  26.5  26.9
 ```

-__2º step__ - Then calculate the total amplitude of each data set by subtracting the highest value from the lowest value
+__2º step__ - Then calculate the total amplitude of each data set by subtracting the highest value from the lowest value.

 ```
 LA:  (35.9) - (18.3)